domotz/slate/source/index.html.md

 <span class='dmt-method'>`POST /agent/{agent_id}/connection/vpn`</span>

-Creates a temporary VPN server on the `agent` and returns the configuration file contentCurrent consumption and consumption limits can be retrieved with a call to <a href='#getconnectionconsumption'> getConnectionConsumption</a> endpoint
+Creates a temporary VPN server on the `agent` and returns the vpn configuration file content.
+Current consumption and consumption limits can be retrieved with a call to <a href='#getconnectionconsumption'> getConnectionConsumption</a> endpoint

 > Body parameter